All New 2018 Triumph Street Triple RS Ride Review

 The new 2018 Triumph Street Triple RS has maintained its naked sport bike style and light-weight ease of handling.
 It’s even lighter than the former edition – about 2 kg (4.5 lbs).
 Accented with, as I observed, a more aggressively styled design.
 It’s designed with a more “nose-down” stance; short “gull-wing” rear swing arm; higher-spec suspension and brakes; and a wide “Thin Film Transistor” (TFT: type of LCD flat-panel display screen, in which each pixel is controlled by from one to four transistors.) instrument panel.

-I’ve always like the Street Triple’s contemporary and aggressive lines and the 2018’s new bodywork and sportier twin seat continue to accent this.
+I’ve always like the Triumph Street Triple’s contemporary and aggressive lines and the 2018’s new bodywork and sportier twin seat continue to accent this.

 With the Triumph Street Triple ability and modern technology Triumph Motorcycles has really made this RS model an astonishing and fabulous ride!